If you have some friends or relatives who you’d like to be more involved in your ceremony, here are a few options for you …

 Thought About Including Your Dog?

 I’ve been to 2 weddings where this happened … the bride and groom’s dog was the ring bearer.
 Just tie the rings to a soft ribbon and attach gently around their neck … and make sure they don’t go running off!
+There are convenient dog minder services to look after your dog the rest of the day.

 An Awesome Poem